-- v) Competing for, accepting or offering to accept, or advertising an award, in the nature of a title or championship, in respect of any motor sport competitions unless such award is recognised by MSA. - vi) Misbehaviour or unfair practice. - vii) Reckless or careless driving during the course of any competition or practice therefore. - viii) Any use of substances in any form alien to the body, or of physiological substances taken in abnormal quantities and using abnormal methods, with the sole aim of attaining an artificial and unfair increase in performance in competition, or any use of any quantity of alcohol or cannabis (dagga) or similar substance or derivative.
+- Competing for, accepting or offering to accept, or advertising an award, in the nature of a title or championship, in respect of any motor sport competitions unless such award is recognised by MSA. - vi) Misbehaviour or unfair practice. - vii) Reckless or careless driving during the course of any competition or practice therefore. - viii) Any use of substances in any form alien to the body, or of physiological substances taken in abnormal quantities and using abnormal methods, with the sole aim of attaining an artificial and unfair increase in performance in competition, or any use of any quantity of alcohol or cannabis (dagga) or similar substance or derivative.
 (Refer to MSA Anti-Doping Code). - ix) Refusal to submit to testing for any of the above substances, as detailed in the MSA Anti-Doping Code. - x) Abuse of officials by competitors and/or their family members and/or members of their pit crew.
-Such breach of the rules may result in the competitors concerned, if found guilty following a hearing, being suspended for a period of up to six monthsor for up to six events (whichever is more appropriate), for a first offence.
+Such breach of the rules may result in the competitors concerned, if found guilty following a hearing, being suspended for a minimum period of 6 (six) months or 6 (six) events (whichever is more appropriate), for a first offence.